Yiannis123Git/SmartRaycast/docs/Channel.md

 _Channel:RemoveFromFilter(ToRemove: <span style="color: teal;">[Instance](https://create.roblox.com/docs/reference/engine/datatypes/Instance)</span> | <span style="color: teal;">string</span> )_

 Removes an Instance or [collection service](https://create.roblox.com/docs/reference/engine/classes/CollectionService) tag from the FilterDescendantsInstances.
+This method will not error if you try to remove a tag/instance that does not exist.

 !!!
 Info
     This method can be run in parallel when removing instances.